tread-labs-public/taas-api-client/README.md

 print(res)
 ```

-The response is a dictionary where the keys represent the account names and the values provide detailed information about the assets held in those accounts.
+The returned value is a dictionary where the keys represent the account names and the values provide detailed information about the assets held in those accounts.

 For the given example, the account name is 'test' and the details are as follows: